First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

-This exploratory work, applied to a statistically limited data set, opens new possibilities for observational cosmology.
-On the one hand, future dense \lya~surveys~\cite{Japelj:2019ksp,Lee2018} will more precisely probe the dynamics of small under-dense regions in the high-redshift intergalactic medium.
-On the other hand, upcoming large-field surveys such as WEAVE-QSO~\cite{WEAVE:2016rxg} and DESI~\cite{DESI:2016fyo} will extend this measurement to larger volumes.
-With an expected line of sight density of $\sim 50$~deg$^{-2}$ over a $14,000$~deg$^2$ DESI footprint, the tomographic effect will be reduced and statistical fluctuations will drastically shrink.
-In addition to measurements of the linear cosmic flow at unprecedented small scales and high redshifts, this opens the way to perform Alcock-Paczynsky tests with voids, and improve the precision of cosmic distance measurements at $z>2$~\cite{Nadathur2019}.
+This exploratory work, applied to a statistically limited dataset, opens up new possibilities for observational cosmology.
+On the one hand, ongoing and future dense \lya~surveys~\cite{Japelj:2019ksp,Lee2018,Newman:2020iao} will more precisely probe the dynamics of small under-dense regions in the high-redshift cosmic web.
+On the other hand, ongoing large-field surveys such as WEAVE-QSO~\cite{WEAVE:2016rxg} and DESI~\cite{DESI:2016fyo} will extend this measurement to larger volumes.
+In addition to measurements of the linear cosmic flow at small scales and high redshifts, this opens the way to perform Alcock-Paczynsky tests with voids~\cite{Nadathur2019} at high redshift, complementary to~\cite{Cuceu:2025nvl}.